bzozoo/Coordinate-Searcher/README.md

 # Coordinate-Searcher
-NodeJS Coordinate repository.
+NodeJS coordinate repository.
  You can serch coordinate in the repository with your posted coordinate object in 200 meters.
 The backend is sleeping!
 Before you start the frontend, you need start the backend

 ## DEMO